reduxjs/react-redux/docs/api.md

 ##### Inject `dispatch` and every field in the global state

 >Don’t do this!
-It kills any performance optimizations because `TodoApp` will rerender after every action.
+It kills any performance optimizations because `TodoApp` will rerender after every state change.
 >It’s better to have more granular `connect()` on several components in your view hierarchy that each only
 >listen to a relevant slice of the state.